 Dr David Kent

-Fendalton Eye Clinic provides modern state-of-the-art laser eye surgery specialising in LASIK, SMILE eye laser, PRK laser eye sugery and cataract surgery.
-Our eye surgeon is Dr David Kent.
+Fendalton Eye Clinic provides modern state-of-the-art laser eye surgery specialising in LASIK, SMILE eye laser, PRK laser eye surgery and cataract surgery.

 Dr David Kent has been the leader in refractive surgery in the South Island being the first eye surgeon to perform the following procedures: